 home.
 You can use pain medicines as needed.
 Your pain should go away in a few days.

-Let your provider know right away if you your pain gets worse, if you feel dizzy,
+Let your provider know right away if your pain gets worse, if you feel dizzy, or have

 If you have a complex ruptured ovarian cyst, you may need to stay in the hospital